mplesser/azcam-console/docs/docs/index.md

 and can be found in the `db.cli` dictionary (see `azcam.shortcuts`).
 Examples include:

   * *sav* - save the current parameters to the parameter file
-  * *pp* - toggle the command line printout of client commands and responses command.
   * *gf* - try and go to current image folder.
   * *sf* - try and set the image folder to the current directory.
   * *bf* - browse for a file or folder using a GUI.